Polish nationalists hold Independence Day march in Warsaw after voters reject their worldview

 The march has in the past drawn far-right sympathizers from other European countries, including Hungary and Italy.
 Among those taking part this year was Paul Golding, the leader of Britain First, a small far-right party in the U.K.

 Football supporters were prominent among the marchers, some holding banners with far-right slogans.
+One group brought EU and LGBGQ+ flags to stomp on and one rainbow flag was burned.
 However, many families also took part, and there were no arrests.
 Police removed climate protesters who placed themselves along the route of the march.